Ragura/dinkcreference/docs/guide/procedures.md

 ## Global procedures

 It is possible to create custom procedures that are global.
-Similar to a global variable, this allows you to reference it from anywhere in the script, without using the external function.
-Note that it acts the same as external, but it is a bit more convenient.
+Similar to a global variable, this allows you to reference it from anywhere in the script, without using the [external()](../functions/external.md) function.
+Note that it acts the same as [external()](../functions/external.md), but it is a bit more convenient.

 To create a global procedure, add a line like the following to main.c: